HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 The measurand (interpolated irradiances) and asoociated uncertainties and error-correlations are returned by the tool.

 Finally, uncertainty are propagated to L2A with punpy using the measurement functions in :ref:`calibrate` and the input quantities from the L1C products.
-Some basic information on how to interface with the information with the uncertainty information in the HYPERNETS products is given in the :ref:`using_hypernets` page.
+Some basic information on how to interface with the uncertainty information in the HYPERNETS products is given in the :ref:`using_hypernets` page.
 Further information and examples can be found on the CoMet website (`<https://www.comet-toolkit.org/>`_).

 Uncertainty contributions
 ############################
 Three uncertainty contributions are tracked throughout the processing:

 -  Random uncertainty: Uncertainty component arising from the noise in the measurements, which does not have any error-correlation between different wavelengths or different repeated measurements (scans/series/sequences).
 The random uncertainties on the L0 data are taken to be the standard deviation